aitormorais/TrabajoFinGrado/README.md

 <!-- CONTRIBUTORS -->
 ## Contributors

-Thanks to the [support staff](#acknowledgements) that helped with the theoretical content and with Qiskit language:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->
 <table align="center">